Lavish-Bhatti/lol/README.md

 # login page
 to test this ,
 <br>
- simply copy ans paste seperatly index.html and style.css .
+ simply copy and paste seperatly in index.html and style.css .